Updated July 31, 2023

 What is a Creditor?

-What is a Debtor?
+What is Debtor?

-Oxford Dictionary defines debtor as “A person, country, or organization that owes money.”
-Simply put, Debtors are companies, organizations or people to who owes money to you for any kind of goods or services provided or a loan given.
-In business, we normally use the word debtor for any customer to whom we sell goods or provide service on credit.
-Let’s take an example: If Firm A sells good worth ₹10,000 and Firm B promises to pay after 90 days.
-The goods sold will be called as sold on credit for Firm A. While Firm B will be called a debtor in Firm A’s books of accounts till the time all dues to the firm are completed.
+Oxford Dictionary defines a debtor as “A person, country, or organization that owes money.”
+Simply put, Debtors are companies, organizations, or people who owe money to you for any goods or services provided or a loan.
+In business, we normally use debtor for any customer we sell goods or provide service on credit.
+For example, If Firm A sells goods worth ₹10,000 and Firm B promises to pay after 90 days.
+The goods sold will be called sold on credit for Firm A. While Firm B will be called a debtor in Firm A’s books of accounts, all dues to the firm are completed.
 Debtors affect the Current ratio as they form part of the current assets in the Balance Sheet.

-Head to Head Comparison between Creditor vs Debtor (Infographics)
+Head To Head Comparison Between Creditor vs Debtor (Infographics)

-Key Differences between Creditor vs Debtor
+Key Differences Between Creditor vs Debtor

 - Creditors are people/entities to whom the company has an obligation to pay a certain sum of money.
 Debtors are people/entities who owe a sum of money to the company.